SunilBoopalan/microsoft-teams-bot/README.md

 Works perfectly fine in Windows 10...other OS no idea...

-Python 3 should be installed to the run the bot...
+Python 3 should be installed to the run the bot..

 ## Python3 can be downloaded from here.
 https://www.python.org/downloads/